Cost-Driven Representation Learning for Linear Quadratic Gaussian Control: Part I: Problem setup

-We consider data-driven control in an unknown LQG system~\eqref{eqn:po-ltv} with unknown cost matrices $(\sQ_t)_{t=0}^T$.
-For simplicity, we assume $(\sR_t)_{t=0}^{T}$ is known, though our approaches can be readily generalized to the case without knowing them; it suffices to identify them in~\eqref{eqn:warm-up}.
+We consider data-driven control in a partially observable LTV system~\eqref{eqn:po-ltv} with unknown cost matrices $(\sQ_t)_{t=0}^T$.
+For simplicity, we assume $(\sR_t)_{t=0}^{T}$ is known, though our approaches can be readily generalized to the case where they are unknown; one can identify them in the quadratic regression~\eqref{eqn:warm-up}.